ritaNDU/catsocial-assignment6-ritamerhej/README.md

 ## Description

-Cutie Kat is a social media app for cats.
-You can upload your cat's cutest pictures, follow your friends and have them see your cutie cat's cuteness.
+Cutie Kat is a social media app for kids to share their favorite pets pictures.
+Kids can upload their cat's (or dog's, eventhough they're not welcome between felines...) cutest pictures, follow their friends and have them see their cutie cat's cuteness.
+Kids can also write random cat quotes, without pictures.
+When they add no picture, our mascot "Bisse the Cat" will be showing in their new Meow.
-Whenever you add a new post, make sure to refresh the feed on your profile to see it.
+Whenever your kid adds a new Meow, make sure to have them refresh the feed on their profile to see it.

+## Definition
+A Meow: it's a post in regular Social Media jargon.

 ## How to run the code